Installing GOAD on PROXMOX Part 2: Provisioning

 • Go to Templates

-• Search for Ubuntu and select the newest version
+• Search for Ubuntu and select the most recent version

-• Paste your ssh public key that you'll use to ssh to the provisioning CT ( the same one given in ~/.ssh/config).
+• Paste your ssh public key that you will use to connect to the provisioning CT (the same one given in ~/.ssh/config).

 • Set the Template as the ubuntu we downloaded